Rust-Simply/iriss-scripts/src/scripts/iriss-04.md

 ---

 Some cool things to note:
-- a and b only exist within the code block
+- a and b only exist within the code block, they're not accessible after
 - the lines with let have semicolons
 - the line with the expression a + b does not
 - c will be equal to the evaluation of the code block, which itself is equal to the result of a + b